NIME-conference/cookbook/Chairs/paper_chair.md

 One criteria we discussed among PCs was whether or not the missing ethics statement was a desk reject or conditional accept because ethics statements for all submissions are required by NIME Ethics Code.
 We decided to conditionally accept those cases and there are easy fixes.
 However, so many submissions miss including the ethics statements and it significantly increased the number of conditional accept cases and PC’s workload between the decision notifications and camera ready deadlines.

 One important consideration is not to give the option for conditional accept decision to the meta-reviewers because it is far over-used and creates a great imbalance between decisions.
 We finalized the decisions on the conditional accepts with the reviewers and meta-reviewers’ suggestions.
 There is a very short period where the authors can revise their papers to meet the conditions for acceptance which should be clearly defined in the email with decision notifications.
-When this condition was not clear, we added one of the PCs as a second/senior meta-reviewer and left a short description about what the condition should be for some of the papers.
+When this condition was not clear, we added one of the PCs as a second/senior meta-reviewer and sent emails to explain about what the condition should be for some of the papers.

 The distinctions between the conditional accept and rejections should be clear.
 Sometimes, the paper needs major revisions to be ready for publication even though it has potential for a great paper.
 Because all conditional acceptances require reviews for camera ready and unless it is clearly communicated with the meta-reviewers, PCs end up reviewing all of the camera ready papers which is another reason to be mindful of assigning conditional acceptances liberally.